Everything Vibrators: Your Complete Guide To Personal Pleasure

 They also tend to be the lowest-priced sex toys, so they’re great for someone who doesn’t want to invest $100 just to see if they enjoy clitoral vibrations.

-Fans of penetration take heed — internal stimulation vibrators are where it’s at.
+Fans of penetration take heed — vaginal stimulation vibrators are where it’s at.

 To be clear, we mean the vagina OR anus.
 Toys should not be used interchangeably between the anal and vaginal cavities without being thoroughly cleaned and sanitized in between.